 - Make sure you get enough water (preferably filtered) and sea salt.
 At least 1 quart of water per day for every 50 pounds of body weight.
 1/4 teaspoon of sea salt for every quart of water.
 This is a bare minimum.
 If you are working / playing hard or it is hot out, you’ll need to drink more water.
 Remember to increase your sea salt intake in the right proportions to your increased water consumption.

-- Eat what you usually do initially, but eat the whole, natural, organic version of it (and non-GMO, which “organic” would always imply but non-organic could still be non-GMO.
+- Initially, eat what you usually do, but eat the whole, natural, organic version of it (and non-GMO, which “organic” would always imply but non-organic / conventional food could still be non-GMO.
 If these terms – whole, natural, organic, non-GMO – are new to you, look them up and see what they mean.)
 It tastes better anyway.
 Better taste means better enjoyment and that means health in and of itself.
 The increased color, odor and flavor also means more nutrients.
 We have our five senses so we can be sensible – use them!

 - Make sure you get good quality Essential Fatty Acids (EFAs).
 Just to make sure, supplement with either fish oil or flax oil.
 There are different varieties and qualities of oils, so research and experiment and see what type and brand works best for you.